Kyle Isbel Player Props: Royals vs. Angels

-Kyle Isbel -- 0-for-3 in his most recent game -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Tyler Anderson on the mound, on April 22 at 9:07 PM ET.
+After batting .200 with four doubles, a walk and four RBI in his past 10 games, Kyle Isbel and the Kansas City Royals take on the Los Angeles Angels (who will start Reid Detmers) at 4:07 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-3) against the Angels.
+In his previous game he had a one-hit showing (1-for-4) against the Angels.

 Kyle Isbel Game Info & Props vs. the Angels